WeneXD/Create-User-Change-Username/README.md

 # Create User & Change Username
 Made this to learn how FastAPI works.

-## You'll need both FastAPI and Uvicorn to run this.
+## You'll need FastAPI, Uvicorn and Python's requests library to run this.
 ### Run the following commands in command prompt
 (If you don't have them installed)
 ### Installing FastAPI